How to start a sustainable hospitality business

 Zero plastic in the hospitality industryÂ

 People in the Netherlands throw away 19 million plastic cups and units of food packaging every day.
-To turn the tide, the government has introduced legislation that forces hospitality entrepreneurs to stop using single-use plastics. Â
+To turn the tide, the government has introduced legislation that means hospitality entrepreneurs must stop using single-use plastics. Â

 Ban on free disposable plastic cups and containers Â